Samizo-AITL/Edusemi-Plus/archive/legacy/introduction.md

 👉 Under *real mass-production pressure*
 👉 In parallel, without shared recipes

-This level of parallel, physically grounded competition has not been repeated since.
+This level of parallel, physically grounded competition
+🔥 **has not been repeated since**.

 ---

-> This archive is based on
+> 📌 This archive is based on
 > first-hand manufacturing experience,
 > contemporaneous industry data,
 > and widely observed market transitions
 > from the 1990s to early 2000s.

 What is documented here reflects
-**how physical limits were actually encountered and handled in production** — not how they are later simplified in retrospective narratives.
+**how physical limits were actually encountered and handled in production** —
+not how they are later simplified in retrospective narratives.

 ---